 It’s worth spending more than two days on Koh Lanta to make the most of the long travel time here, including the two-three hour ferry from Krabi and the time it takes to overland to your specific destination on the island upon arrival (which can be anything from one hour or more).

-Koh Lipe is still one of the few Thai islands left which isn’t over-developed, yet it is rapidly changing – word is spreading fast about this tiny exotic getaway.
-Not only do you have three white sand beaches to choose from including the popular and more lively Pattaya Beach, alongside Sunrise and Sunset beach, but the island boosts of world-class reef diving, being situated next to Tarutao National Marine Park – one of Thailand’s best.
+Koh Lipe is still one of the few Thai islands left which aren’t over-developed, yet are rapidly changing and word is spreading fast about this tiny exotic getaway.
+Not only do you have three white sand beaches to choose from including the popular and more lively Pattaya Beach, alongside Sunrise and Sunset beach, but the island boasts of world-class reef diving, being situated next to Tarutao National Marine Park – one of Thailand’s best.

 Koh Tao has the perfect balance of gorgeous Thai beaches and a great buzz without being too raucous or ruined.
 The main nightlife is centred around two main beach bars and two or three in town, which shut down at a decent hour.
 It’s the most popular and cheapest Thailand island for diving and snorkelling with a whole host of companies able to take you out to two or three stunning hotspots for the day.
 I count this amongst one of my favourites.

 Koh Pha Ngan